AshiSaraswat/DataLakeInADay/Lab3a/Lab3a.md

 ## Accessing ADLS or Blob from Databricks

 If you have access to your AAD to create an application & service principle then use ADLS otherwise use the storage account created by the initial deployment script.
 If using [Azure Data Lake Storage with Databricks](https://docs.databricks.com/spark/latest/data-sources/azure/azure-datalake-gen2.html#azure-data-lake-storage-gen2) you will require a service principal with delegated permissions.
 Start by creating a [Gen2 storage account](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-account) with the [hierarchical namespace](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace) enabled.
 Follow the steps in the [documentation](https://docs.databricks.com/data/data-sources/azure/azure-datalake-gen2.html#create-and-grant-permissions-to-service-principal) to create a service principal by registering an application and then assigning the “Storage Blob Data Contributor” role to the service principal (the registered application) at the level of the resource i.e. in the access control of the data lake storage account.
-Also follow the steps to a [new application secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret) which will be stored later in Key Vault.
+Also follow the steps to create a [new application secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret) which will be stored later in Key Vault.
 If you're using Blob storage, you will use the access keys for the storage account.

 ## Import the Databricks notebooks
 By now your Databricks workspace should be ready, find the resource and click Launch Workspace.
 A new tab will open and the Databricks workspace landing page will be displayed.
 You may be prompted for your Azure credentials again.